Valerie Estela | PhD Student

-After four years in industry, Valerie began study in the Neuroscience Graduate Program in the fall of 2014.
+After three years in industry, Valerie began study in the Neuroscience Graduate Program in the fall of 2014.
 She joined the Burwell lab in January of 2015.
-The following March, she was awarded a three year National Science Foundation Graduate Research Fellowship.
-The award will support her study of the role of the perirhinal cortex in representation of context.
-Valerie also has an interest in mentoring and in increasing the representation of underrepresented minorities in neuroscience.
+That March, she was awarded a three year National Science Foundation Graduate Research Fellowship.
+The award supported her study of the role of the postrhinal cortex in representation of context.
+In 2018, Valerie was awarded the F99/K00 Career Transition DSPAN Award by the NIH.
+This fellowship supports Valerie for the last 2 years of her PhD as well as providing funding for 4 years of a postdoctoral position.
+Aside from research, Valerie also has an interest in teaching, mentoring, and in increasing the representation of underrepresented minorities in neuroscience.

 Eunkyu graduated from the College of William and Mary in 2013.
 After working for a year as a reseach assistant for David Bucci, she joined the lab as a doctoral graduate student in the Psychology Graduate Program.
 She is currently working on the structure and function of perirhinal-prefrontal interactions using neuroanatomical and optogenetic methods.